 Wood et al. (pers. comm). have developed an equal area projection for the New Zealand marine environment and proposed a central point through which all grids should meet.
-Furthermore, for these grids to be nested in each other, grid size must be one of 250m, 500m, 1km, 2km, 4km, 8km, 16km, 32km and so forth.
+Furthermore, for these grids to be nested in each other, grid size must be one of 250 m, 500 m, 1 km, 2 km, 4 km, 8 km, 16 km, 32 km, 64 km, and so forth.

 We provide the R code and reference to an R package which does create such grids as a baseline for future researchers.
-This work was carried out as part of Fisheries New Zealand project ENV2020-04.
+This work was carried out as part of the Fisheries New Zealand projects ENV2020-04 and PRO2019-09.

 Introduction